GEizaguirre/DistributedSystem-SD/README.md

 For executing the program it is only necessary to call sdtask2.py as a python script.
 It receives the first argument as the number of nodes it has to create.
-The number of nodes must be wrapped between 1 and 18, if not it will be set to the default 5.
+The number of nodes must be wrapped between 1 and 17, if not it will be set to the default 5.

 Example: >> python3 sdtask2.py 7

+Different execution modes are allowed.
+They must be specified after the number of nodes.
+Posible modes are the following.

+-raw: results are simply collected, there are no extra logs.
+-sources: results are collected and the source node is showed along with each value from the list.
+-time: the total execution time of the program is showed at the end.
+-verbose: prints are done from the remote functions so that their workflow can be analysed from a remote log visualizer.

+Example: >> python3 sdtask2.py 9 -sources
+Example: >> python3 sdtask2.py 14 -time
+Example: >> python3 sdtask2.py 12 -verbose

 ## General diagram
 ![Alt text](diagrams/distributedsystemSD1.jpeg?raw=true "General diagram of our distributed system 1")